 As you can see, towing prices vary.
 Much of the cost of towing a car depends on how far you need to go.
-In any case, it’s a good idea to have a reputable tow truck company picked out ahead of time so that you know who to call if you have car troubles.
+It’s a good idea to have a reputable tower picked out ahead of time so that you know who to call if you have car troubles.
 Check out some online ratings and ask your family and friends for recommendations.
 A little bit of preparation can go a long way.

 If you’re looking to compare rates on car insurance, we can help!
 We can help you get car insurance quotes so that you can save money.
-All you have to do to get started is fill out our quote form or give us a call today.
+To get started, fill out our online form using the button above or give us a call.